Vikash-8090-Yadav/Decentralized-OLX/README.md

 npm run dev
 ```
 6. Access the dApp:
-Open your web browser and visit http://localhost:3000 to interact with the EduDev application.
+Open your web browser and visit http://localhost:3000 to interact with the OLX application.

 <br>